arvigeus/AZ-204/Exercises/Connect an app to Azure Cache for Redis by using .NET Core/README.md

    }
    ```

-1. In the Visual Studio Code terminal, run the commands below to build the app to check for errors, and then run the app using the commands below
+1. In the Visual Studio Code terminal, run the following commands to build and run the app.

    ```sh
    dotnet build
    dotnet run
    ```

-1. The output should be similar to the following:
+1. The output should be similar to the following example:

    ```txt
    PING = SimpleString : PONG